matplotlib/pytest-mpl/docs/summaries.rst

 Generating a Test Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By specifying the ``--mpl-generate-summary=html`` CLI argument, a HTML summary page will be generated showing the test result, log entry and generated result image.
-When in the (default) image comparison mode, the baseline image, diff image and RMS (if any), and tolerance of each test will also be shown.
-When in the hash comparison mode, the baseline hash and result hash will also be shown.
-When in hybrid mode, all of these are included.

-When generating a HTML summary, the ``--mpl-results-always`` option is automatically applied (see section below).
-Therefore images for passing tests will also be shown.

 +---------------+---------------+---------------+
 | |html all|    | |html filter| | |html result| |
 +---------------+---------------+---------------+

-As well as ``html``, ``basic-html`` can be specified for an alternative HTML summary which does not rely on JavaScript or external resources.
-A ``json`` summary can also be saved.
-Multiple options can be specified comma-separated.

 .. card:: Image comparison only